bldevries/tulips3d/readme.md

 <a href="https://evalaplace.github.io/tools/tulips/" target="_blank">Eva Laplace</a>

 Professor in astrophysics at KU Leuven and the University of Amsterdam.
-Auther of the original [Tulips](https://evalaplace.github.io/tools/tulips/) visualisation software.
+Author of the original [Tulips](https://evalaplace.github.io/tools/tulips/) visualisation software.

 <a href="https://www.linkedin.com/in/bldevries/" target="_blank">BL de Vries</a>